Mór Ní Briain

 She was a niece of Aoife of Leinster, a first cousin to Isabel de Clare, 4th Countess of Pembroke and an aunt of Richard Mór de Burgh.
 Relatives included Archbishop Lorcán Ua Tuathail, Cormac mac Art O Melaghlain, Brian Ua Néill, Ruadhri Ua Flaithbertaigh, and William Marshal, 2nd Earl of Pembroke.

-Her ancestors included High King of Ireland Brian Boru (died 1014), King Énnae Cennsalach of Leinster (fl.
+Her ancestors included High King of Ireland Niall of the Nine Hostages (fl.
+4th/early 5th century), High King of Ireland Brian Boru (died 1014), King Énnae Cennsalach of Leinster (fl.
 5th century), Bé Binn inion Urchadh of Maigh Seóla (fl. early 10th century) and Gormflaith ingen Murchada.
 Other ancestors may have included Sigtrygg Silkbeard, Ingjald Helgasson and Ragnar Lodbrok.

 Mór married Cathal Crobdearg Ua Conchobair, who ruled as King of Connacht in opposition (1189–1202) and solely (1202–24).
 The marriage was unusual as she was Cathal's only wife; in contrast, most Gaelic rulers had a number of wives at the same time.

 She was mother to Aedh mac Cathal Crobdearg Ua Conchobair and Felim Ua Conchobair, both of whom would become Kings of Connacht.
 The senior line of the family, O'Conor Don - who survives to this day - descend from her.